Announcing Recipients of Global Engagement Grants

 In 2021, due to the continued impact of the COVID-19 pandemic, the Center for Global Health and Social Responsibility (CGHSR) announced an innovative Global Engagement Grants program to support work that blends research, education, and capacity building.

-"Traditional research in global health has been curtailed with COVID-19.
-This can add to the sense of further isolationism,” said Shailey Prasad, MD, MPH, executive director for CGHSR.
+"Traditional research and capacity building efforts in global health have been curtailed with COVID-19.
+This can add to the sense of further isolation,” said Shailey Prasad, MD, MPH, executive director for CGHSR.
 “As a center, we feel that ongoing engagement is key in global health and we wanted to encourage our faculty to look at newer forms of engagement in global health.
 While these are not exclusively in global health research, the goal is to continue to build bridges with our colleagues in other countries."

-“This year, we dedicated our Global Engagement Grants to support health equity projects in women's health,” said Rahel Nardos, MD, MCR, director of global women’s health at CGHSR.
+“This year, we offered several Global Engagement Grants to support health equity projects in women's health,” said Rahel Nardos, MD, MCR, director of global women’s health at CGHSR.
 “In many low resource settings around the world, deep gender inequities, such as the lack of control over reproductive rights or economic disempowerment disproportionately affect the health outcomes for women and girls.”

 Open Call Global Engagement Grant Recipients

 PI: Nida Sajid, PhD, Asian and Middle Eastern Studies, College of Liberal Arts

 Co-PI: Rishikesh Narayan, PhD, Indian Institute of Technology (IIT) Goa

 Project Team: Sudhir Krishna, PhD, MBBS, Indian Institute of Technology (IIT) Goa, Sabiha Hashami, PhD, Indian Institute of Technology (IIT) Goa, Sarah Binte Ali, PhD, Indian Institute of Technology (IIT) Goa